Forficula auricularia

-Forficula auricularia, the common earwig or European earwig, is an omnivorous insect in the family Forficulidae.
-The European earwig survives in a variety of environments and is a common household insect in North America.
-The name earwig comes from the appearance of the hindwings, which are unique and distinctive among insects, and resemble a human ear when unfolded; the species name of the common earwig, auricularia, is a specific reference to this feature.
-They are considered a household pest because of their tendency to invade crevices in homes and consume pantry foods, and may act either as a pest or as a beneficial species depending on the circumstances (see below).
+Forficula auricularia is a species complex comprising the common earwig.
+It is also known as the European earwig.
+It is an omnivorous insect belonging to the family Forficulidae.
+The name earwig comes from the appearance of the hindwings, which are unique in their resemblance to human ears when unfolded.
+The species name of the common earwig, auricularia, is a specific reference to this feature.
+The European earwig survives in a variety of environments.
+It is also a common household insect in North America.
+They are often considered a household pest because of their tendency to invade crevices in homes and consume pantry foods, though they may also act as beneficial species depending on the circumstances.